tingyucha/AOSPRE/docs/testcase.md

 ## Further exploration

-As noted before, the minimal WRF output dataset allows only limited AOS runs.
-But there are a variety of runs you can do to further explore the data or familiarize yourself with AOS configuration.
+As noted before, the minimal WRF output dataset allows only limited AOSPRE runs.
+But there are a variety of runs you can do to further explore the data or familiarize yourself with AOSPRE configuration.
 E.g.:

 <ul>
 <li>Try setting up flights north of the storm.